San Diego Natural History Museum in San Diego, CA

 The north fig tree entrance to the Museum is accessible.
 There are six accessible parking spaces in the Natural History Museum parking lot which is located on the east side of the Museum at Village Place and Park Boulevard (to your left off Village Place).
 There are also four accessible parking spaces in the South Carousel parking lot adjacent to the museum parking lot.
 The handicap access ramps are located at the northwest corner and the southwest corners of the Museum.

-Are wheelchairs available for rent?
+Are wheelchairs available for rent on-site?

 Are pets allowed inside the museum?

-No, only service dogs and their handlers are allowed.
-Service dogs must be on a non-retractable physical leash that is less than six feet in length.
+No, only ADA-defined service dogs are allowed.
+They must be on a non-retractable physical leash, less than 6 feet in length.
 Each visitor may only have one service dog.

 Does the museum offer assistive listening devices?